armadaplatform/magellan/README.md

 (`src` ACL in HAProxy) in `allowed_request_ip` section: `["192.168.3.0/24", "57.58.59.60"]`.

 When your domain, let's say ".lb.example.com", is behind another load-balancer, e.g. ELB, the source IP received by HAProxy will be the load-balancer's IP, which may be useless.
-In that case, use `allowed_X-Forwarded-For` section.
+In that case, use `allowed_x-forwarded-for` section.
 It will match the IPs against the last IP in `X-Forwarded-For` HTTP header (`hdr_ip(X-Forwarded-For)` ACL in HAProxy), which should be the client's IP.